June 4, 2017

 We all know the trite (but true) idea that whatever you resist, persists.
 When I’m in resistance to anything, my body tenses up and my breathing becomes shallow.
 As soon as those two things happen, my discomfort is ratcheted up, whether I’m aware of it or not.

-Almost immediately I was surprised to realize that the sensations weren’t as constant or rigid as I had thought.
+Almost immediately I noticed the sensations weren’t as constant or rigid as I previously thought.
 They shifted a bit from one place in my head to another, increasing and decreasing in pressure from side to side.
 And when that happened the texture of the sensations seemed to change as well.
 I noticed that they were denser in some areas than others.
 At times, what felt warm or hot a moment earlier felt a bit cooler.
 I tried to visualize the color of the sensations and they seemed to shift between dark black to light grey.

-At the risk of sounding insane, I went from resisting and hating something to feeling weirdly fascinated by how different the sensations were when I was actually observing them, rather than thinking about them.
+I moved from resisting and hating something to feeling weirdly fascinated by how different the sensations were when I was actually observing them, rather than thinking about them.

 I started playing around with applying the same principle to a simple and low-risk challenge.
-You don’t need to wait until you’re meditating or have a headache.
-Pay attention next time you have an itch.
-Normally, when you have an itch you probably have the feeling you must scratch it.
+Instead of waiting for a headache, I waited for an itch.
+Normally, when I have an itch I have the idea and the feeling that I must scratch it.
 (Periodically I get hives so I know what I’m talking about!)
 I know you know that feeling!

-When I’m meditating sometimes an itch will disappear almost as soon as it arrives.
-And sometimes it doesn’t.
+The itch disappeared almost as soon as it arrived.
+But that’s not always the case.
 Sometimes it gets more intense until I decide to scratch.
 For me, the key is to do whatever I do mindfully.
 Scratch or don’t scratch, it doesn’t matter.

 If you decide to play with this challenge, as soon as you notice an itch, turn toward the sensations and notice their texture, density, and color, and notice your thoughts and any feelings that show up.

-And don’t worry, it doesn’t really matter if you scratch it or not.
+Don’t worry, it doesn’t matter if you scratch it or not.
 Whatever you do, just do it mindfully.
 Make it a conscious choice rather than an automatic reaction.